 Debbie, Sacramento, CA

 The course is open for enrollment.

-I'm currently in the process of reorganizing and updating the course, and while that's happening, I've decided to reduce the course fee.
+I'm in the process of reorganizing and updating the lessons, and while that's happening, I've reduced the course fee.

-That said, even with the discount, I know there are people for whom the course is still out of reach, whether they're currently between jobs or laid off because of COVID-19 or perhaps they live in a country where the exchange rate makes the cost prohibitive, etc.
+That said, even with the discount, I know there are people for whom the course is still out of reach, whether they're currently between jobs or perhaps they live in a country where the exchange rate makes the cost prohibitive, etc.

 I never want finances to be the reason you can't take the course so if that's the case for you, please email me at firstname.lastname@example.org, let me know what you can pay, and I'll happily get you in there.